When You Get a Little Lonely: Release and promotion

 When You Get a Little Lonely was released through Phantom Hill on April 4, 1995, on CD and cassette formats.
 McCormick uploaded portions of the songs to her official website.
 McCormick, who was 38 at the time of the release, wanted to distance herself from the "perpetual-teenager image" of Marcia Brady.
 The packaging does not reference The Brady Bunch; it includes a picture of a two-year-old McCormick dressed as a cowgirl.
 The cover, however, bore a sticker saying "Marcia Marcia Marcia", which McCormick said was done by a public relations company and described its inclusion as "a big mistake".

 McCormick told Billboard she felt "optimistic" that country radio would accept her music.
 During a 1995 interview, she said people, particularly DJs, enjoyed the album and her voice; Orlando Sentinel's Gary McKechnie wrote that it "seem[ed] to be popular with country music fans".
 The song "When You Get a Little Lonely" was the lead single and promoted through a music video.
 The video was shown on the 1995 television special Brady Bunch Home Movies.
 "Tell Mama" was released in September 1995 as the second single.
 When You Get a Little Lonely was made available as a digital download on Apple Music, but it was later removed from the platform.
 Record label Building re-released the album as an exclusive for Circuit City in 2008.
-It is McCormick's only album as a solo artist.

 According to a 1994 Chicago Sun-Times report, McCormick planned to promote When You Get a Little Lonely with a tour.
 She held album signings in 1995 at a Hollywood Virgin Megastore, the Orlando record store Peaches Music & Video, and a Henrietta Media Play.
 As part of the Henrietta event, Media Play held a "Brady Bunch look-alike contest".
 McCormick promoted the album by performing at Lake Compounce, an amusement park in Bristol and Southington, Connecticut, on July 2, 1995.
 On October 21, 1995, she performed during an Indianapolis Ice game against the Detroit Vipers.
 She also signed autographs during the game's intermission as part of a "Brady Bunch Night".
 The following year, she sang at the Palmdale Playhouse in Palmdale, California.
 In August 2001, McCormick appeared alongside her The Brady Bunch co-stars on the game show The Weakest Link.
 On his official website, Barry Williams, who played Greg Brady, held a competition in which viewers could win prizes, one of which was a copy of When You Get a Little Lonely, for guessing the winner of The Weakest Link correctly.